 Things to Include in Your First Budget

 Show Mom and Dad you know how to move out the smart way by creating a monthly budget and sticking to it.
-Here are some items you’ll probably want to include.
+Summing everything up, here’s a quick list of items you’ll probably want to include.

 You Need a Financial Cushion

-A good rule of thumb you might’ve heard is, in the event of an emergency, everyone should have a financial cushion substantial enough to cover three- to six-months of living expenses.
+A good rule of thumb you might’ve heard is, in the event of an emergency, everyone should have a financial cushion substantial enough to cover three to six months’ worth of living expenses.
 And while there’s no arguing the soundness of that advice, many people think that’s simply not possible and they don’t even bother trying.

 But even if you don’t have half a year’s salary chilling in your bank account, having some money set aside is better than none.
 There are countless ways to work toward building an emergency savings account, from setting aside loose change at the end of every day and depositing it in the bank at the end of the month, to having a percentage of your paycheck automatically stashed away in your savings account.
+Many first-timers use the simple 50/20/30 rule of budgeting to ensure a balanced bank account.
 Start now, and even if you only save a few dollars a week, it will add up over time, and help you avoid financial hardship later on.

 Learning how to make a budget isn’t the most exciting thing you’ll do when first moving out and living on your own, but it can mean the difference between just getting by and making the most of your money.